Jensen Interceptor III 1974-76 (Series 4 and Series 5)

 The Interceptor III Series 4 was launched at Earls Court in October 1973 just as war broke out in the Middle East and the first of the oil shocks of the 1970s began.
 For the next 18 months, the motoring industry worldwide was hit hard.
 Fuel queues formed where previously there were none; economy-consciousness became a watchword; inflation plagued all aspects of manufacturing, and uniform costing went out the window.
 For Jensens, reliant in large part on sales of the expensive, gas-guzzling Interceptors, the changed conditions wrought havoc with the financial bottom line.

 Speaking of bottom lines, what's going on here?
 This is VIN 1958 indulging in a little mall mauling.
 If only Jensens had mounted something like this at Earls Court, maybe they wouldn't have gone bust.
-Still, the sales assistant would have to be game to try it with the Ferret some of its paint is like sandpaper.
+Still, the sales assistant would have to be game to try it with the Ferret its paint is like sandpaper.
 Thanks T.J, you're an inspiration to us all.
 "Take me home, to South Alabama ..."

 For Jensens, on a simple level, the oil question should have been academic because anyone who could afford a big Jensen should have been able to afford the price of petrol.
 The cars were mostly company-owned anyway.
 But those companies, like Jensens, were not immune from the inflationary cycle and Jensens being relatively small producers were perhaps more susceptible than many.
 Prices rose rapidly after 1973 with the all-up cost of a UK Interceptor rising from £6981 in August 1973 to £10,764 by February 1976.
 Parts and servicing costs went up in parallel, sometimes too fast for the Spares Department to track the changes.
 Faced with passing on these costs, Jensens began meeting buyer resistance just as other makers did.
 Perhaps for the buyers of Jensens and the like, always concerned with image, there was also an element of being seen to be politic in those energy-conscious years.